 aws s3 cp s3://source_DOC-EXAMPLE-BUCKET/myobject s3://destination_DOC-EXAMPLE-BUCKET/ --acl bucket-owner-full-control

-For a copy operation of multiple objects, the object owner can run this command:
+For a COPY operation of multiple objects, the object owner can run the following command:

 aws s3 cp s3://source_DOC-EXAMPLE-BUCKET/ s3://destination_DOC-EXAMPLE-BUCKET/ --acl bucket-owner-full-control --recursive